 How to sew patchwork bird softies

-Helen Phillips’s is an author and designer whose love of needlecraft led her to creating original designs, including patchwork and quilting, and she also has a lovely Etsy store.
+Helen Phillips is an author and designer whose love of needlecraft led her to create original designs, including patchwork and quilting, and she also has a lovely Etsy store.
 This project was first published in Love Patchwork & Quilting magazine.
-For more easy home sewing scrap-buster inspiration, how about our simple guide to how to make bunting?

 How to sew bird softies